rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Introduction

 Physics-Informed Neural Networks (PINNs) incorporate physical laws into their architecture, loss functions, or training process to better model physical systems.
-A prominent example is [**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"}, which uses system coordinates $(x_1, x_2, ..., x_n)$ to predict a scalar $U(x_1, ..., x_n)$.
-Automatic differentiation then computes gradients $\left(\frac{dU}{dx_1}, ..., \frac{dU}{dx_n}\right)$, which are used for physics applications.
+A prominent example is [**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"}, which uses coordinates $(x_1, x_2, ..., x_n)$ to predict a scalar $U(x_1, ..., x_n)$.
+Automatic differentiation is used to compute gradients $\left(\frac{dU}{dx_1}, ..., \frac{dU}{dx_n}\right)$.

-This guarantees predictions (based on the gradients) will obey fundamental physical laws.
-For Hamiltonian systems, the equations enforce **energy conservation**.
-In contrast, a neural network trained to directly predict the gradients from data will not necessarily conserve energy, resulting in poor accuracy in predicting the evolution of physical systems.
+This guarantees predictions (using the gradients) will obey fundamental physical laws.
+For Hamiltonian networks, the equations enforce **energy conservation**.
+In contrast, a neural network trained to directly predict the gradients from data will not necessarily conserve energy, resulting in poor accuracy in predicting the time evolution of physical systems.

-The trade-off is that such networks are only applicable with systems with known physical laws, which is not a problem in physics applications.
+The trade-off is that this approach only works on systems with known physical laws, which is not a problem in physics applications.

 The underlying principles here are not new.
-It is well known that different neural network architectures are better suited to specific problems, the most prominent being the large advantages of convolutional neural networks in computer vision, due to the presence of translational invariance in these networks.
+It is well known that different neural network architectures are better suited to specific problems.
+The most prominent example is the advantages of convolutional neural networks in computer vision, due to translational invariance in images.
 A conservative vector field like the ones trained by Hamiltonian networks also have their own invariants, where any closed line integral over the vector field is 0 - a more abstract and seemingly less powerful condition than translational invariance.

 ### Training Speed